aditya-agrawal16/IBM-Crack-the-Covid-19/README.md

 # IBM-Crack-the-Covid-19
-This is the solution that we prepared for IBM Crack The Covid-19 hackathon\
+This is the solution that we prepared for IBM Crack The Covid-19 hackathon.
+Predicts the zone colour based on coordinates.\
 Demo video link is: https://youtu.be/DpGoQBDtExs

 ###### Team GG112: